Active Substance: trabectedin

 What is the risk associated with Yondelis?

 Most patients treated with Yondelis can be expected to have side effects.
 Around 10% of those patients treated with Yondelis as a single agent and 25% treated with Yondelis in combination therapy can be expected to have serious side effects.
-The most common side effects of any severity were neutropenia (low levels of neutrophils, a type of white blood cell), nausea (feeling sick), vomiting, increase in liver enzymes, anaemia (low red-blood-cell counts), tiredness, thrombocytopenia (low blood platelet counts), loss of appetite and diarrhoea.
-Fatal side effects have occurred in 1.9% and 0.9% of patients treated with Yondelis as a single agent and combination therapy respectively.
+The most common side effects of any severity were neutropenia (low levels of neutrophils, a type of white blood cell), nausea (feeling sick), vomiting, increase in liver enzymes, anaemia (low red blood cell counts), tiredness, thrombocytopenia (low blood platelet counts), loss of appetite and diarrhoea.
+Fatal side effects have occurred in 1.9% and 0.9% of patients treated with Yondelis as a single agent and combination therapy, respectively.
+For the full list of all side effects reported with Yondelis, see the package leaflet.

-Yondelis must not be used in people who are hypersensitive (allergic) to trabectedin or any of the other ingredients.
-It must not be used in patients who have any serious or uncontrolled infection, in combination with the vaccine for yellow fever, or in breast-feeding women.
+Yondelis must not be used in patients who have any serious or uncontrolled infection, in combination with the vaccine for yellow fever, or in breast-feeding women.
+For the full list of restrictions, see the package leaflet.

 Why has Yondelis been approved?